mohammedterryjack/quran/README.md

 - ✅ semantic search words/strings across quran verses
 - ✅ search verse of quran against quran
 - search verse of quran against sefaria
+- display what features the match was based on

 ### Deployment (python3 - flask, heroku)
 - setup a basic flask